auivanau/auivanau.github.io/_litreview/2026-08-01-abscopal-effect-literature-review.md

 ---
 ![Illustration of the abscopal effect and systemic immune effects of radiation therapy](/assets/abscopal-effect-thumbnail.png)

+### Personal notes: How I made this article

+I started working on this article at **7:26 a.m. on August 1, 2026**, using **ChatGPT 5.6 Thinking** on the high reasoning setting.

+My first prompt was simply:

+> “What is the abscopal effect in radiation therapy?”

+I followed that with:

+> “Can you give me a literature review overview that I can read—about a 20-minute read—on the current state of research into the abscopal effect in radiation therapy?”

+ChatGPT then produced a 4,565-word article.
+I read through it, but felt that it was too wordy and visually dense for most readers to stay engaged.
+So, naturally, I asked:

+> “Where would you suggest putting diagrams within this article so it isn’t just a block of text?”

+This is a strategy I have found useful: asking the LLM to reflect on its own output and create a plan before diving into the next task.

+It responded with a long list of suggestions, including:

+> “I’d use 6–7 visuals, spaced roughly every 2–3 sections.
+That would break up the article without making it feel like a slide deck.”

+That led to my next question: should I ask ChatGPT to create the images, or should I use diagrams from other sources?

+I asked:

+> “How would you suggest getting these diagrams—making them ourselves or finding them on the web?”

+It recommended creating original diagrams.
+It was then able to generate the figures itself, using a PowerPoint file as an intermediate step, as well as creating the thumbnail for the article.

+Before asking it to begin the full project, I added one more prompt:

+> “Before you begin the work, is there anything else you would add or edit?”

+This gave ChatGPT another opportunity to review its plan and make adjustments before committing to the final output.
+I am wary of doing this too many times, though, because at a certain point it can start to feel like polishing a turd if you are not judicious about it.

+Finally, I asked ChatGPT to generate the complete article package.
+It produced a neatly organized ZIP file containing the Markdown article and all of the associated PNG images.

+All in all, I finished the article—including this personal sidebar, which I also asked ChatGPT to proofread—at **8:50 a.m.**
+Less than 2 hours in total.

 # The Abscopal Effect and Systemic Immune Effects of Radiation Therapy: Biology, Clinical Evidence, and Future Directions

 **Audience:** radiation oncology residents and clinically oriented oncology readers